First published February 2011; reviewed April 2023

 - We are strongly committed to principles of social justice and to equity of access to information, to providing a high level of service to all members of the community and to treating all enquiries with respect and confidentiality.

-- We will provide easy access to assistance by making our information services available at your point of need, whether online or in our libraries.
+- We will provide easy access to assistance by making our information services and collections available at your point of need, whether online or in our libraries.

 - We will provide information and research services free of charge wherever possible.

 - We will facilitate information sharing between our users.